 It doesn’t happen often, but more serious conditions could also be the cause.
 They include:

 - Wilson’s disease, a rare genetic condition caused by too much copper in your body

 - Multiple sclerosis, a disease of the brain and spinal cord

 - Tourette’s syndrome, a condition that causes you to make uncontrollable movements or sounds

 There will likely be other signs if you have a more serious condition.

 You naturally blink more when you’re in pain.
 Bright light and changes in temperature also cause it.
 You blink more when you’re talking or nervous, too.
-But if it happens a lot, you should see an eye doctor, also called an ophthalmologist.
+But if it happens a lot, you should see an eye doctor.
 The doctor will:

 - Carefully look at your eyes to see how they line up and move